 If your former employer does agree to provide a reference, it has to be truthful and fair.
 Most employers won’t give explicitly negative references.
 But if you are seriously concerned about receiving a bad reference, you can request a “basic reference” that states your job title, salary, and dates of employment.
 Many companies provide this, but recruiters will naturally favor candidates who come with glowing references.
 If you are unable to provide these, it is important to clarify this to your recruiter at the interview stage.

-Lastly, most recruiters ask for two references.
+Lastly, most recruiters ask for three references.
 So you can submit a reference from another former employer, with whom you share a good professional relationship.

 You may still believe that your dismissal was unfair—or even be involved in legal action against a former employer.
-Recent examples of tribunals for unfair dismissal include a nurse who was “unlawfully discriminated against because of disability” after taking stress-induced sick leave.
+Recent examples of wrongful termination suits include a Chipotle worker who was found unlawfully terminated because of a previous workers’ compensation claim, all under the guise of menial theft.

 Irrespective, it is never worth moaning to a recruiter.
 Hearing you insist that you are a victim of circumstance, unreliable colleagues, or a mean former manager, may actually diminish their opinion of you.